YOUR DAYCARE CONTRACT IS ONE OF THE BEST COMMUNICATION TOOLS YOU HAVE WITH PARENTS. MAKING CHANGES TO MAKE IT BETTER IS WELL WORTH THE EFFORT.

 Tuition in Advance

 I saved the BEST for last.
-I have to say it had been suggested to me that I require payment of tuition IN ADVANCE of the coming week before.
-But a few years ago when I had the opportunity to have my contract reviewed by a legal service that was one of the things that I was encouraged to change about my contract.
+Full disclosure, I have to say it had been suggested to me that I require payment of tuition IN ADVANCE of the coming week before.
+But a few years ago when I had the opportunity to have my contract reviewed by a legal service that was one of the things that I was again encouraged to change about my contract.